 The answer: It’s not always possible to guarantee it, but if the hair from the donor site and the transplant site is the same colour, then the likelihood of a match is much higher.
 This is particularly the case with hair transplants, where hair is taken from one area of the scalp and implanted in another.

 So, how abnormal does your question seem now?
-Although it’s daunting to put yourself in front of a specialist and ask these things for fear or looking silly, you can be sure that we’ve heard many other bizarre questions before, and will likely have an answer to put your mind at ease.
-If your questions are racking up and making you tear your hair out, why not get in touch?
+Although it’s daunting to put yourself in front of a specialist and ask these things for fear of looking silly, you can be sure that we’ve heard many other bizarre questions before, and will likely have an answer to put your mind at ease.
+If your questions are racking up and making you tear your hair out, why not get in touch about a consultation?